About me

 I am an omnivore, yet I always kind of suffered from the short list of vegetarian options (and the complete lack of vegan options) that I found at the canteen near the PoliTo.
 When I started going to UniTo, I noticed that the canteen there ALWAYS had at least one VEGAN option.
 From Monday to Saturday (it was closed on Sunday) there was always something different, either lentils burgers, tofu, seitan, or something else that was prepared with a certain amount of care.

-I started asking myself why was that.
+I started asking myself why.

 I had always perceived the PoliTo as a kind-of-right-wing university.
 STEM culture in Italy is usually linked to the center and center-right.
 The reasons can be many, but they may reside in the fact that people who tend to choose these faculties may value as more important the amount of money they will make from their future jobs.
 We could discuss these reasons another time.